glennsp/com.mill/README.md

 Open Settings and enter you Mill credentials before trying to add any Mill heaters.

 ### Supported Languages:

 * English

+### Privacy

+This app is using [sentry.io](http://sentry.io) to log exceptions and errors.
+By installing this app, you accept that the app may send error logs to Sentry.
+No personal or device information, like email, passwords, Homey identification etc., is ever sent, only logs regarding the error if that occurred.
+The logs includes exception messages, parts of source code, line numbers, app version etc.

 ### Disclaimer